Merci, Paris

 DSC06386-2 DSC06385-2 DSC06384-2 DSC06387-2 DSC06389-2 DSC06390-2 DSC06391-2 DSC06393-2 DSC06397-2

-^Sadly, this doll was not for sale.
+^ Sadly, this doll was not for sale.

-I fell in love with the space of Merci, its confidence in fledgling creativity, art and how it gives back to the community.
-From its tassel-like candles to organic cushions, travel notebooks to pouches and sandals and clothes, they conjure images in your head – ah, I could have them here in this corner of my house!
-Oh yes, I could wear this to the afternoon tea!
-I need this when I travel! – you convince yourself they are not excuses, but reasons because the items are so narrative and the cause is so cogent.
+I fell in love with the space at Merci — its confidence in nurturing fledgling creativity, its celebration of art, and the way it gives back to the community.
+From tassel-like candles to organic cushions, travel notebooks to pouches, sandals and clothing, everything seemed to conjure little scenes in my mind — “Ah, this would look perfect in that corner of my home!”
+“Oh yes, I could wear this to afternoon tea!”
+“I need this for my travels!” — until you begin to realise they are not excuses, but reasons, because the pieces feel so full of story, and the purpose behind them so compelling.

 DSC06396-2

-So, click away ladies.
+So, go on — click away, ladies.

 It’s not shopping, it’s charity.